aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/verdi_shell.rst

 Pseudopotentials
 ~~~~~~~~~~~~~~~~

-From the graph you generated in  section :ref:`aiidagraph`,
+From the graph you generated in  section :ref:`2019_xmn_aiidagraph`,
 find the ``PK`` of the pseudopotential file (LDA).
 Load it and
 show what elements it corresponds to by typing: